Breastaurant

 A breastaurant is a restaurant that requires female waiting staff to be dressed skimpily.
 The term dates from the early 1990s after restaurant chain Hooters opened in the United States.
-The format has since been adopted by other restaurants, including Tilted Kilt Pub & Eatery, Twin Peaks, Ojos Locos, Bikinis Sports Bar & Grill, The WingHouse Bar & Grill, Redneck Heaven, and Bombshells Bar & Grill.
+The format has since been adopted by other restaurants, including Tilted Kilt Pub & Eatery, Twin Peaks, Ojos Locos, Bikinis Sports Bar & Grill, The WingHouse Bar & Grill, Redneck Heaven, Rowdy Cowboy, Boomer Jacks, and Bombshells Bar & Grill.

 These restaurants often use a sexual double-entendre brand name and may also be themed.
 The restaurants may offer perks for customers, such as alcoholic drinks and flirty servers.

 History

 Hooters is credited as the first breastaurant, having operated since 1983.
 Other companies soon adopted the format.
 According to food industry research firm Technomic, the top three breastaurant chains in the United States after Hooters each had sales growth of 30% or more in 2011.

 In October 2012, Bikinis Sports Bar & Grill successfully registered the term "breastaurant" as a trademark with the United States Patent and Trademark Office; but as of May 24, 2019, the trademark lapsed under section 8, "Continued use not filed within Grace Period".
 Bikinis Sports Bar & Grill had closed its last restaurant on December 23, 2018.